 I had hopes that, despite the extensive damage, the lesions would heal again.
 I had hopes that, when Elena was out of danger, we would get married.
 As long as she lived I never abandoned hope.

 He Did Everything He Could To Preserve Her Corpse

-Tanzler's medicinal attentions continued after Hoyos died.
+Tanzler's medicinal attentions continued after Hoyos passed.
 He began visiting her corpse in its tomb and unbeknownst to her family, began to dose it with chemicals in an effort to preserve it.
-Once Tanzler secretly moved Hoyos's body to his home, he was able to try more invasive means of reversing its decay.
+Once Tanzler secretly moved Hoyos's body to his home, he was able to try more invasive means of reversing the decay.